jackschnair/ScoreKeepingApp/README.md

 Admin password is "password".

+JSON events can be found in /src/JSON Events in the repository.

 Note that when pasting JSON into our "setRules" or "createGameEvent" use cases on the webpage you should only include the JSON that follows "game_event".

 ex: {